 Improve the app’s UI/UX using A/B testing

 An app’s looks play an important role in its promotion.
-A single icon can turn an app launch into a disaster.
+A single icon can turn a product launch into a disaster.

 Watch your metrics and keep them growing

 App promotion is not a one-time endeavour.
-Marketing starts during an app’s planning phase, and continues throughout its lifetime.
-This guide will help you build and carry out an effective marketing strategy, launch your app successfully, and acquire more and more users after the launch.
+If you want to know how to promote your mobile app, start yet at the planning phase, and continue throughout your product's lifetime.
+This guide will help you build and carry out an effective marketing strategy, launch your product successfully, and acquire more and more users after the launch.